eclipse-thingweb/node-wot/README.md

 [![Telegram Group](https://img.shields.io/endpoint?color=neon&url=https%3A%2F%2Ftg.sumanjay.workers.dev%2Fnodewot)](https://t.me/nodewot)
 [![Discord](https://img.shields.io/badge/Discord-7289DA?logo=discord&logoColor=white&label=node-wot)](https://discord.gg/JXY2Jzefz3)

 The Eclipse Thingweb node-wot is a framework for implementing [Web of Things](https://www.w3.org/WoT/) servers and clients in Node.js.
 It is written from the ground up with Typescript with the goal of providing a fast and extensible framework for IoT applications.
-Node-wot wants to give developers the ability to create complex business logic without worring about protocol and low level details levereging to a standard metadata format, the [Thing Description (TD)](https://www.w3.org/TR/wot-thing-description11/).
+Node-wot wants to give developers the ability to create complex business logic without worrying about protocol and low-level details leveraging on a standard metadata format, the [Thing Description (TD)](https://www.w3.org/TR/wot-thing-description11/).
 Thanks to the TD abstraction developers can find a set of satellite tools to create their applications in a fast and easy way.

 ## Web of Things principles in a Nutshell